taufik-nurrohman/markdown/.dev/README.md

  1. A list Item continuation of **type “i”** list block can only use the previous Roman numeral or the next Roman numeral after it.

-Those rules should be effective to avoid results that most people likely don’t want.
+Those rules should be effective to avoid results that most people don’t want.
 This typically occurs when a paragraph continuation text contains a sequence of letters that end with a `) ` or a `. `.

 Consider the following examples: